SSWConsulting/SSW.CodingStandards/rules/rules/title-description-must-be-descriptive.md

     module.exports = errors;
 ---

-## Rule Details
+## The title and description tags need to be descriptive

-For SEO, make sure your title, description, h1 and h2 must be descriptive (at least 3 words)
+For SEO, make sure your `title` and `description` tag must be descriptive (at least 3 words)

 Examples of **incorrect** code for this rule: